njustesen/TRTS/starcraft/protoss.md

 Dark Archons can cast one of the following spells per turn (two with the Argus Talisman upgrade):

-- _Feedback_: Target spellcaster cannot cast spells this turn and take damage equal to the number of spells they can cast this turn.
+- _Feedback_: Target spellcaster cannot cast spells this turn and take damage equal to the number of spells they can cast in the remainder of this turn.
-- _Maelstrom_:
+- _Maelstrom_: During combat, target up to four small, three medium, or two large, biological units of the same type.
+These units are stunned, become cloaked units become visible, for the remainder of this turn.
-- _Mind Control_:
+- _Mind Control_: During combat, gain full control over target unit for the rest of the game.
--